asegs/fever-lang/README.md

 ### How do I use it?
-It works normally in a lot of ways.
-Arithmetic and all should just work.
-However, order of operations simply isn't respected.
-Sorry, use parentheses.
+Fever tries to do exactly what you might imagine it would when you look at its code.
+However, order of operations is not operational yet.
 Expressions are just evaluated in order.

 You can visit the Sweat Lodge, an in-browser Fever REPL here: https://asegs.github.io/fever-lang/interactives/playground.html

 You can run it by cloning this repo and running `node fever.js` in the directory.
 As arguments you may pass in additional Fever files to be run and loaded into scope in order, such as `node fever.js examples/std.fv`.

+#### Expressions
 ```js
 1 + 2 //3